Analysis | How the world has warmed over the past half-century

 And, of course, you should flip from July to January.
 The change is remarkable.

 None of this tells us anything particularly new, admittedly.
-We know that the world is getting warmer and we know that this has significant effects.
+We know that the world is getting warmer, and we know that this has significant effects.
 Perhaps seeing the shift just over the past 50 years presented in this way, though, will help make the scale of that change more tangible.

 Well, not more tangible than walking out into 100-degree heat for a week straight.
 But you get the point.